mostaghz/abq-tattoo-hers/to-do-list.md

 ~~- center p tags after breaking for mobile view~~
-~~- add space between image and h1 when vertically stacking in mobile~~ ~~- write new code (for each?) to spit out specialties array~~ ~~- reduce code (initially for bullet points) seems to be causing horiozontal scroll... maybe for each will help...~~
-- figure out how to get two cards on same line...
-NOTHING HAS WORKED SO FAR
+~~- add space between image and h1 when vertically stacking in mobile~~ ~~- write new code (for each?) to spit out specialties array~~ ~~- reduce code (initially for bullet points) seems to be causing horizontal scroll... maybe for each will help...~~ ~~- figure out how to get two cards on same line...
+NOTHING HAS WORKED SO FAR~~
 - resize images (300x300) and add to images/artists directory

 ### footer icons